jsdelivrbot/fullstack-microservices-1/README.md

 I'm thinking of Stager like a stage manager role in a live play.
 A responsibility of that role is to get actors into their proper positions before they are to go on stage.

 Stager is responsible for pulling down components that are needed now or may be needed in the near future.
 Patterns are registered to it, along with the pattern that corresponds to its component.
-For example, this would be called if the activity component is not brought down with the initial app load:
+For example, this would be called if the activity component is not brought down with the 'scaffolding' components during initial app load:

 `cmp.backStage({role:'activity',cmd:'entry'},{role:'activity',cmd:'component'})`